What animals make the best

 Leopard geckos are smaller than most other reptiles, so larger animals like toads and bearded dragons often regard them as prey.

-Conversely, a leo can become a predator if its tank mate is a smaller anole.
+Conversely, a leo can become a predator if its

 Leopard geckos can even turn cannibalistic and eat smaller leos or even their own hatchlings!